TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-unable-set-owner.md

 # Unable to set Owner permissions on File share

 <!--issueDescription-->
-If the customer tries to change the ownership of a folder located an AD joined file share an error results stating that the user is unable to set new owner on <folder name> (see screenshot below).
+If the customer tries to change the ownership of a folder located an AD joined file share an error results stating that the user is unable to set new owner on file share.

-Error:  "Unable to set new owner on <file or folder name>.
+Error:  "Unable to set new owner on share name.
 Access is denied."

 This is a known issue during the preview of the Active Directory Authentication for Azure Files feature.
 The fix is planned for implementation prior to general availability.